fma2/pcp-intro-web-development-2016/assignments/finalproject.md

 Please see directions and other information [here](https://github.com/fma2/pcp-intro-web-development/blob/master/units/5-finalproject.md#51-finalproject).
 Take note of the dates listed below!

 For general questions, reach out to classmates - pcp-htmlcss-summer2015@googlegroups.com.
-Please let me know if you have any personal questions and/or issues - barnardpcp@farheen.nyc.
+Please let me know if you have any issues - barnardpcp@farheen.nyc.

 ###Due Friday, July 10th